Rutherford B. Hayes: Governor of Ohio

 A popular Congressman and former Army officer, Hayes was considered by Ohio Republicans to be an excellent standard-bearer for the 1867 election campaign.
 His political views were more moderate than the Republican party's platform, although he agreed with the proposed amendment to the Ohio state constitution that would guarantee suffrage to black male Ohioans.
 Hayes's opponent, Allen G. Thurman, made the proposed amendment the centerpiece of the campaign and opposed black suffrage.
 Both men campaigned vigorously, making speeches across the state, mostly focusing on the suffrage question.
 The election was mostly a disappointment to Republicans, as the amendment failed to pass and Democrats gained a majority in the state legislature.
 Hayes thought at first that he, too, had lost, but the final tally showed that he had won the election by 2,983 votes of 484,603 votes cast.

 As a Republican governor with a Democratic legislature, Hayes had a limited role in governing, especially since Ohio's governor had no veto power.
 Despite these constraints, he oversaw the establishment of a school for deaf-mutes and a reform school for girls.
 He endorsed the impeachment of President Andrew Johnson and urged his conviction, which failed by one vote in the United States Senate.
 Nominated for a second term in 1869, Hayes campaigned again for equal rights for black Ohioans and sought to associate his Democratic opponent, George H. Pendleton, with disunion and Confederate sympathies.
 Hayes was reelected with an increased majority, and the Republicans took the legislature, ensuring Ohio's ratification of the Fifteenth Amendment to the United States Constitution, which guaranteed black (male) suffrage.
 With a Republican legislature, Hayes's second term was more enjoyable.
-Suffrage was expanded and a state Agricultural and Mechanical College (later to become The Ohio State University) established.
+Suffrage was expanded and a state Agricultural and Mechanical College (later to become Ohio State University) was established.
 He also proposed a reduction in state taxes and reform of the state prison system.
 Choosing not to seek reelection, Hayes looked forward to retiring from politics in 1872.